composer/composer/doc/04-schema.md

 * **process-timeout:** Defaults to `300`.
 The duration processes like git clones can run before Composer assumes they died out.
 You may need to make this higher if you have a slow connection or huge vendors.
+* **notify-on-install:** Defaults to `true`.
+Composer allows repositories to define a notification URL, so that they get notified whenever a package is installed.
+This option allows you to disable that behaviour.

 Example: